 A free newsletter that shares effective teaching strategies for the college classroom.

-Reflections on Teaching: Mistakes I've Made, by Professor Chris Palmer, School of Communication at American University.
+Reflections on Teaching Mistakes I've Made, with Professor Chris Palmer, School of Communication at American University.

 Here are just a few areas for consultation: Questions about Blackboard capabilities and using interactive tools such as blogs and wikis; Rubric development; Giving effective feedback; Active learning strategies; Universal and Backward Design for online courses; Implementing group work; Developing assignments that foster metacognitive and writing skills; Moving a F2F course online.

-Please complete the following form to make a request for an appointment with Wendy or Deedra.
+Please complete the following form to make a request for an appointment with Kim or Wendy.
 Please be sure to state what you need help with, your name, email and what times you are available during the week.

-Wendy Trevor, PhD, Assistant Professor, English, Director, M-CELT, Associate Dean for Academic Affairs
+Wendy Trevor, PhD, Director, M-CELT; Associate Professor, English; Associate Vice President for Academic Affairs.